List of municipalities in Vermont: Villages

 In the U.S. state of Vermont, villages are named communities located within the boundaries of a town.
 Villages may be incorporated or unincorporated.

 An incorporated village is a defined area within a town that was either granted a village charter by a special act of the legislature, or organized under the general legislation.
-A village is a clearly defined municipality and provides a variety of municipal services, such as potable water, sewage, police and fire services, garbage collection, street lighting and maintenance, management of cemeteries, and building code enforcement.
+A village which has been incorporated is a clearly defined municipality and provides a variety of municipal services, such as potable water, sewage, police and fire services, garbage collection, street lighting and maintenance, management of cemeteries, and building code enforcement.
 Other municipal services not provided by the village are provided by the parent town.
 Incorporated villages in Vermont are administratively similar to villages in New York.
 Vermont is the only state in New England that has incorporated villages.

-As of 2021, there were 35 incorporated villages with active governments in Vermont.
-Historically, there were more but most have since disincorporated, while a few were chartered as cities.
+As of 2024, there are 30 incorporated villages with active governments in Vermont.
+Historically, there were more but most have since disincorporated, while others were chartered as cities.
 Below is a list of incorporated villages that have existed, ordered by date of incorporation.
-Currently existing villages are indicated in boldface.